byexamples/byexample/docs/overview/differences.md

 certain responsibilities if you distribute copies of the software, or if you modify it: responsibilities to respect the freedom of others.
 <...>
+Tags replaced by the captured output:
+    protect: your rights                responsibilities: responsi ... f others (You can disable this with '--no-enhance-diff')
+<...>
 ```

 The test keeps failing as expected: we didn't fix the typos in the ``lic.doc``.